Public funeral for sisters Chloe and Aubrey Berry, found dead on Christmas Day

 The Canadian Press

-VICTORIA - A public funeral service is being held today for two British Columbia sisters found dead on Christmas Day.
+VICTORIA -- Church bells welcomed hundreds of people into Victoria's Christ Church Cathedral for the funeral service of Aubrey and Chloe Berry.

-The bodies of Aubrey and Chloe Berry, aged four and six, were found in an apartment in the Victoria-area community of Oak Bay after their mother reported the girls overdue from a visit with their father.
+The sisters, aged four and six, were found dead in an apartment in nearby Oak Bay on Christmas Day.

-The District of Oak Bay held a candlelight vigil days after the deaths to allow distressed area residents to gather and share their grief.

-Hundreds attended, with many building a candlelight memorial to the sisters beside two tiny crosses with the names Chloe and Aubrey.
+Family friend Trisha Lees says she would like the girls to be remembered with great joy, because the girls were joyful and brought that feeling to others.

+Lees says the show of support for the family from the community has been outstanding.

+Police were called Dec.
+25 when the girls weren't returned to their mother as planned according to a custody arrangement.

-Andrew Berry, the father of the girls, is in custody and has been charged with two counts of second-degree murder.
+The girl's father, Andrew Berry, has been charged with two counts of second-degree murder and remains in custody.

 Top Video